The Sea-Doo Switch pontoon boat is a groundbreaking product that has shaken the boating world.

 The brakes, or iBR as Sea-Doo calls them, really do work and will stop sooner than other boats.

-Brakes on a boat are not common, and only the Sea-Doo Switch Pontoon has iBR.
+Brakes on a boat are not common, and only the Switch has iBR.
+(Well, some Coast-Guard boats have “brakes”)

 While braking is nice to have, what makes iBR so useful is when you’re docking or boarding your trailer.
 The control iBR gives along with the predictable nature of the Switch makes it so easy to dock.

-A nozzle behind the reverse bucket controls steering of the Sea-Doo Switch.
-Since the Switch is only moving a small nozzle, you don’t need to move the handlebars much.
+A nozzle behind the reverse bucket controls steering.
+Since it’s only moving a small nozzle, you don’t need to move the handlebars much.
 The nozzle is also lightweight, so there is no hydraulics to maintain like you have with other boats.

 iDF (Intelligent Debris Free system) is a Sea-Doo system to unclog your jet pump from debris.